kdave/btrfs-progs/Documentation/btrfs-replace.rst

         btrfs replace status /mnt/my-vault/

-After the replacement is complete, as per the docs at :doc:`btrfs-filesystem(8)<btrfs-filesystem>` in order to use the entire storage space of the new drive you need to run:
+After the replacement is complete, as per the docs at :doc:`btrfs-filesystem` in order to use the entire storage space of the new drive you need to run:

 .. code-block:: bash